Recently I did a Facebook post in which I assumed a fairly high ground and stated that;

 Plywood is a sheet material manufactured from thin layers or “plies” of wood veneer that are glued together with adjacent layers having their wood grain rotated up to 90 degrees to one another All ply woods bind resin and wood fibre sheets to form a composite material.
 This alternation of the grain is called cross-graining and has several important benefits: it reduces the tendency of wood to split when nailed at the edges; it reduces expansion and shrinkage, providing improved dimensional stability; and it makes the strength of the panel consistent across all directions.
 There is usually an odd number of plies, so that the sheet is balanced—this reduces warping.

+Further, plywood’s cross laminated construction makes panels highly resistant to edge and impact damage.
 The ability to relocate a plywood floor is also enhanced for this reason, plus the smaller sheet size, weight, and reduced moisture retention.

 Additionally, fatigue from cyclic loads is not a problem.